liferay/liferay-docs/userGuide/en/chapters/04-document-management.markdown

 For Android, go to Google Play, search for Liferay, and install the Liferay Sync App.

-Once the mobile apps are installed, follow the on-screen instructions as bellow.
+Once the mobile apps are installed, follow the on-screen instructions as below.

 ### Using Liferay Sync on the Desktop [](id=lp-6-1-ugen04-using-liferay-sync-0)